The Trump Delusion

 Let’s agree that the left-branded neoliberal dream best associated with the Clinton Dynasty in the US and with Tony Blair and David Cameron in the UK has failed their core working class electoral bases.
 Ordinary working people are fed up with know-it-all talking heads on TV lecturing them on what they should think and belittling their concerns about globalisation and social engineering.
 How could the working classes turn to political causes such as Trump in the US, Brexit in the UK or Le Pen in France?

 At the end of the day most people just want stable communities, job security, safe neighbourhoods and some degree of personal independence.
 So what’s the alternative to third way corporate globalisation ?
 Do we really have to re-learn the fallacy of the old adage that my enemy’s enemy is my friend all over again.
 No, often your enemy’s enemy is even worse than your local enemy.
 If you hate US imperialism, would Chinese imperialism be any better?
 However, the game has changed in the early 21st century.
 We no longer have the spectre of rival national imperialisms, as in the 19th and early 20th centuries, but rival visions of globalisation, which is not so much an inevitability as a fait accompli, a fact of life.
 Our high-tech lives depend on infrastructure that can only be provided by global organisations.
 Nobody is going to uninvent the Internet or mobile phone.
 Moreover, without efficient industrial systems our increasingly urbanised population would starve.
 If a national government attempts to break free from international banking cartels, it can soon be reduced to misery as imported products it used to take for granted suddenly become unaffordable in local currency.
 Venezuela, once hailed by many on the left as a viable alternative to neoliberalism, is probably one of the most depressing failures in recent history.
 While crude oil prices remained high, the radical social democratic government could tax energy companies to fund its welfare state.
 When they plummeted, the country faced the twin scourges of hyperinflation and rampant crime.
 Although very fertile and technically able to feed itself, Venezuela never developed an industrial base sophisticated and diverse enough to meet the needs and desires of its citizens.
 Hugo Chavez and Nicolás Maduro failed to raise the educational standards of the country’s underclasses quickly enough to build an indigenous industrial base independent of global corporations.
 Meanwhile the social democratic experiments of Northern Europe have failed to cope with the growing demands of mass migration and job insecurity.
 Trade unions have become a mere shadow of their former selves, wedded to concepts of international workers’ solidarity that made sense 50 years ago when governments could easily intervene to protect local workers from unfair competition.
 Globalisation and automation have not only displaced millions of manual workers, they have made it almost impossible to organise strikes.
 Parties posing on the left have failed miserably to address any of the concerns of the remnants of the once great European and North American working classes.
 The best they can do is offer retraining for the new dynamic information economy but usually for ephemeral occupations.
 Many former factory workers ended up in call centres in much of Northern England, Wales and Scotland.
-For a few shortly years Scotland's Central Belt was the call centre capital of the world.
+For a few short years Scotland's Central Belt was the call centre capital of the world.
 I should know, I worked in one.
 We'd handle calls for the European and North American markets.
 That was before these jobs were outsourced first to India and then largely replaced by Web portals or advanced voice recognition software.
 Any boring and monotonous job is a prime candidate for smart automation.
 So after retraining as call centre operatives, our undaunted postmodern workers have to retrain as software engineers or care workers, both professions much in demand.
 Except programming requires a high level of abstract thinking and usually several years of thorough study and experimentation, while care workers are usually trapped on low pay with stressful and unrewarding jobs.
 Just imagine you’re a newly unemployed call centre worker and former shipbuilder and you’re contemplating retraining as a plumber or taxi driver, only to discover the market is saturated with competition from newcomers, apparently more diligent and enthusiastic than you are.
 Would you persevere and adapt?
 Would you accept a job in a meat packing factory as the only native worker?
 It’s hardly surprising that many former workers end up trapped on benefits.
 Most employers will just ignore you if your CV provides no proof of recent employment.
 You can always embellish your CV, but in today’s easy-come easy-go hire-and-fire culture if you cannot get up to speed within a few days your inexperience will soon become apparent.
 The globalist left do not have any answers for these questions, except vain promises to spend more on welfare, mental health, invest more in training and make sure large corporations pay more tax.
 Once in power former social democratic parties offer more of the same.
 The last great hope of the European left was Francois Hollande, whose French Socialist party now polls between 15 and 20% of the vote while the electorate will in all likelihood face unpalatable choice between a global extremist Emmanuel Macron and Marine Le Pen, despised by most of the global establishment.
 I suspect a Le Pen presidency, especially if she wins by a narrow margin because the old left fail to support Macron’s Neo-Thatcherism, would disappoint as international investors flee France.

 Americanism vs Globalism

 While I lost no sleep over Hillary Clinton’s loss, Trump has thus far only delivered feeble promises of bringing back jobs to the US and stemming the tide of illegal immigration.
 The Trump administration has remained consistent on only one area of US foreign policy, its unflinching support for the State of Israel.
 While some hoped a Trump Presidency would stop supporting Islamic militias and meddling unduly in the domestic affairs of sovereign states, nothing has changed.
-The US is still bombing Iraq and Syria and Trump has actually boosted US Defence spending, which will inevitably only lead China, whose economy will overtake the USA’s in the two decades, will follow suit triggering a new and dangerous arms race.
+The US is still bombing Iraq and Syria and Trump has actually boosted US Defence spending, which will inevitably only lead China, whose economy will overtake the USA’s in the next two decades, will follow suit triggering a new and dangerous arms race.
 While Trump may personally have the best of intentions, his policy advisors will guide him into the neocon camp, whose sole mission is to ensure their cabal lead the New World Order rather than rival gangs in China, India or Saudi Arabia.

 Yet dark forces are at work to destabilise not only the Middle East, but Europe and North America too.
 Before Trump’s election any talk of a US State leaving the federation would have been dismissed as a joke.
 Sure, Texans love their Lone Star flag and Californians like to set themselves apart from their East Coast compatriots, but the dominant loyalty most Americans had, until now, was to the USA.
 The last election cycle revealed a massive gulf between metropolitan areas and America’s redneck heartland.
 Trump won the support of some of the most disadvantaged people in the US, while the affluent urban elite voted overwhelmingly for Clinton.
 One section of American society welcomes recent social changes and growing interconnectedness, while the other clings to more traditional values of strong families and self-reliance.
 Now many Californians feel ashamed to be US Americans.
 The carefully choreographed protests following Trump’s inauguration could be a sign of things to come if the US economy continues its in relative decline.
 In the not-too-distant future trade with the Asia Pacific region might be of greater importance to California than the rest of the US.
 Cultural convergence and extreme labour mobility have already reduced the USA’s earlier cultural uniqueness.
 Tech firms can now easily relocate to India and attract high-calibre software engineers from across the globe.
 Miniature Californian bubbles can be recreated almost anywhere big business can set up shop with an almost unlimited supply of cheap labour to clean offices and serve coffee (until these jobs are fully automated).
 That’s the point of globalisation, the whole world becomes one country with a maze of parallel communities, gated neighbourhoods, ghettos and hinterlands with displaced natives.